 Compressor Oil Properties

 While using the compressor oil, always stick to the compressor manufacturers suggested oil as some oil may interact with the refrigerant found in the machine.
-If chemical reaction happens, sludge, carbon and acids may be formed that will affect the efficiency and lifetime of your compressor.
+If the chemical reaction happens, sludge, carbon, and acids may be formed that will affect the efficiency and lifetime of your compressor.

 Dielectric Strength & Moisture

 As the compressor oil used in a hermetic compressor is often exposed to the coil of the motor, it’s really important that it has very good dielectric strength.
 The bigger the dielectric strength, the more suitable the electrical insulating value of the oil.